qverron/probe_design/README.md

 > If indicating `RNA`, the module will assume that the transcript / region
 > sequences are already present in the `data/regions` folder.
 Default: `DNA.

-4. Test all k-mers for their homology to other regions in the genome, using nHUSH.
+5. Test all k-mers for their homology to other regions in the genome, using nHUSH.
 Instead of running the entire k-mers (of length `L`) at once, can be sped up by testing shorter sublength oligos (of length l).  `-m` number of mismatches to test for (always use 1 when running sublength); `-t` number of threads, `-i` comb size

+> [!CAUTION]
+> Make sure your Length (-L) here matches with the Length in your all_regions.tsv file

 - Full length: